bhu800/chit-chat-room/README.md

 - [ ] show all online users
 - [ ] emojis and stickers for chat
 - [ ] Bad word filtering
+- [ ] Joining multiple rooms at a time